 Research Environment funded by the Swedish Research Council VR

-01 Jun 2020: Two PhD positions in Translational Neurochemistry out.
-We are looking for 2 PhD students to work within our Cascade network together with Lund Univ and University College London.
+03 Mar 2023: Open Postdoc positions in Translational Neurochemistry out.
+We are looking for a Postdoc to work within our Cascade network at Gothenburg University.
 Link to Application

 The research environment is built on a collaboration between scientists in biophysical chemistry and neurochemistry located at Lund University and the University of Gothenburg.